Sailia/phase-0/week-1/reflections.md

 help - honestly, I only remember learning about apropos in the crash course.
 But I searched online and yeah, it does the same thing in which you can get help on only build in bash commands.

+# 1.4 Forking and Cloning Reflection
+##### Assuming you already have an account, there would be a plus sign next to your profile picture on the top righthand corner, click that and you should see a drop down that includes the word "New Repositories", click that.
+You will be asked to give a repository name.
+Put down "Syema's the coolest", then select public if you do not care who sees your code, then add the license "MIT license".
+You have finally created your first Repository!

+To fork a repository, click on the top right button of the page you want to keep in your account for direct use.
+Its displayed under the profile button.
+Git will then ask you where you would want to fork this file, choose your profile account.
+Voilà!
+Its in your account.

+To clone a repo, on the right of the page theres a "HTTPS clone a URL", copy the link in the bar below it.
+Go into your Terminal and make sure you type in ls to know where you are in your directory.
+You should be in your main home directory.
+Create a directory called phase-0-curriculum.
+Change directory into that file.
+Then type in "git clone" then paste the URL.
+It should saved the files from github on to git for you to work on.

+The struggles with setting up git and Github would be that I kept getting an error when I tried to clone my forked repo.
+It would give me the following error: fatal: could not create work tree dir 'phase-0': Permission denied

+But I fixed it by restarting my terminal.
+I don't like that I guess because I still don't know what I did wrong there...
+But its cool, plenty of chances to be wrong for the rest of my coding future.